rdw20170120/build/sample_project/README.rst

 =========
-Couchbase
+PROJECT
 =========

-This repository contains automation for Couchbase training courses, unified with the BriteOnyx_ build tools.
+This repository contains DESCRIPTION, unified with the BriteOnyx_ build tools.

 NOTE: This file is designed for the hosting of this project at BitBucket_, so it is formatted using reStructuredText_ syntax.
 The repository also has IssueTracking_ and a Wiki_.